 Usually volunteers groups meet up at the airport of departure from the country…most often Miami.
 The flight to Brazil is an overnight flight (7-8 hours), arriving in Sao Paulo in the early morning.
 We then catch a flight on to Mato Grosso do Sul (1.5 hours).
 Very small groups may take another plane to the Pantanal area, but most will travel by either charter or commercial bus to Corumba (6 hours).
 There is no jet-lag.
 Mato Grosso do Sul is only a couple of hours different from the Eastern United States.
 Phone and internet contact is available.

-- Upon arrival volunteers are settled into the quarters chosen for that group, either a hotel or the dormitory style accommodations available in the city.
+- Upon arrival volunteers are settled into the quarters chosen for that group, either a hotel in the city or, most often, the dormitory style accommodations available on the Farm of Encouragement.

 - Dinner is arranged if it was not eaten during the trip into town.

 - Construction teams begin early Monday morning.
 Supplies will be found on the job site with additional supplies being bought as needed.
-Most construction team members bring some of their own tools and should bring gloves.
+Most construction team members bring some of their own tools and should bring gloves and hats.

-- Medical clinics begin on Monday morning.
+- Medical clinics usually begin on Monday morning.
 The first day usually gets off to a slow start as the clinic is set up and the pharmacy prepared.
-Patients are triaged.
+Patients go through triage with nurses.
 Then each person receives a presentation of the gospel or a time of prayer and spiritual support.
 Once the patient has seen the doctor, he goes to the pharmacy and receives his prescriptions.
 We have seen as many as 600 patients in a week.

 - Evangelism can include the gospel presentations mentioned above or house to house visitation.
 Local pastors may set up individual meetings.
 Bible studies can be led for groups of men or women.
 Student evangelists may take groups into the local schools to present skits or speak to English classes.
 There are many opportunities to share Christ.

-- Children’ ministry meets in the morning and in the afternoons because Brazilian children go half days to school.
+- Children’s ministry meets in the morning and in the afternoons because Brazilian children go half days to school.
 Backyard Bible clubs, VBS, or more informal play times attract children into the mid teens.
-Sports evangelism can be arranged using soccer, baseball, or basketball.
+Sports evangelism can be arranged using soccer, baseball, volleyball or basketball.

 - Women’s and men’s ministry may hold Bible studies in a location near the medical clinic or the construction site.
 These groups may visit neighborhoods or hold Bible studies in the evenings in homes.

 - Lunch is usually served on the job site.
-It may be sandwiches and snacks, or lighter Brazilian dishes with a rice base.
+It is usually the bigger meal of the day cprepared by Brazilian cooks.
+It will include rice, meat and salads.
+Team members may eat without worry and it is always food.
 Water and drinks are readily available during the day on the work site.